+Probably.
+But not in the way most people think.
 It’s unlikely that TF IDF plays a major role in how the search engine conducts text analysis or retrieves information.
 Understanding human text is a complex undertaking in which TF-IDF is a bit player in a symphony of algorithms.
-Webmaster Trends Analyst at Google, John Mueller said as much, here.
+This is covered in greater detail in Does Google Really Use TF-IDF?

 No, it’s not.
 However, it is useful in preparing data for machine learning.
 In this stage, words need to be encoded as numbers for machine learning algorithms to use.

 Is TF IDF a Feature Extraction Technique?

 The process of transforming words into numbers is called feature extraction, also known as vectorization.
 TD IDF is one way of accomplishing this.